interrogator/corpkit/doc_interrogate.md

 {{tip}} When using special queries inside Tregex queries, always remember to wrap the special query in slashes. <code>"/VB.?/ < /LIST:MENTAL/"</code> will work, but <code>"/VB.?/ < LIST:MENTAL"</code> will not. {{end}}

 These wordlists can be used in various places in *corpkit*.
-If you want to remove closed class words from your n-gram search, you can enter `LIST:CLOSEDCLASS` in the `Blacklist` field.
+If you want to remove closed class words from your n-gram search, you can enter `LIST:CLOSEDCLASS` in the `Exclude` field and select `Words`, or define a list of POS tags you don't want to count (i.e. `[DT,IN,CC,PRP]`) and select `POS`.

 ### Creating and modifying wordlists